How brilliant is Wolfsburg's Alex Popp?

 Recklinghausen, Duisburg

-• Playing under future national coach Martina Voss-Tecklenburg, Popp immediately broke into the first team in a memorable season where Duisburg won the UEFA Women's Cup (the second leg of the final in front of a record crowd of nearly 30,000) and German Cup (beating Turbine Potsdam 7-0 in Berlin with Popp getting the seventh).
+• Playing under future national team coach Martina Voss-Tecklenburg, Popp immediately broke into the first team during a memorable season in which Duisburg won the UEFA Women's Cup (the second leg of the final being played in front of a record crowd of nearly 30,000) and German Cup (beating Turbine Potsdam 7-0 in Berlin, with Popp getting the seventh).

-• Duisburg retained the German Cup the following year and in both 2009/10 and 2010/11 they reached the semi-finals of the rebranded UEFA Women's Champions League, losing to Potsdam each time.
+• Duisburg retained the German Cup the following year and, in both 2009/10 and 2010/11, they reached the semi-finals of the rebranded Women's Champions League, losing to Potsdam each time.

 • In 2012, Popp (now a regular goalscorer having evolved from a full-back in her early Duisburg days) joined ambitious Wolfsburg, who were set to make their European debut.